tejchoksi/workfunction-MXenes/README.md

 # workfunction-MXenes

 Codes used to estimate the work function of MXenes from the physico-chemical properties of the constituting elements.
-These codes are part of a paper authored by Roy P., Rekhi, L., Koh, S. W., Li, H.,* and Choksi, T. S.* (2022)
+These codes are part of a paper authored by Pranav Roy, Lavie Rekhi, See Wee Koh, Hong Li,* and Tej S. Choksi* (2022).
+Pranav Roy and Lavie Rekhi contributed equally to the work.
+Hong Li and Tej S. Choksi are the corresponding authors for this work.
+The detailed citation will be added once the paper is accepted for publication.

 The four files used in this publication are: